BRuszala/inject-info-icms-reach-to-grasp-network/README.md

 The goal of this project was to determine in which of 5 cortical regions in the cortical reach-to-grasp network information could be injected via low-amplitude ICMS: primary somatosensory cortex (S1), ventral premotor cortex (PMv), dorsal premotor cortex (PMd), anterior intraparietal area (AIP), or dorsal posterior pareital cortex (dPPC).

-This repository contains .h5 fiels with all task parameters and behavioral data, .ns2 files with analog signals of the joystick movements and curosor position of the screen sampled at 1 kHz, and .nev files that contain event markers to identifiy individual epochs of the task:
+This repository contains .h5 files with all task parameters and behavioral data, .ns2 files with analog signals of the joystick movements and curosor position of the screen sampled at 1 kHz, and .nev files that contain event markers to identifiy individual epochs of the task:

 Event Marker Values:
 30	prior trial was an error